Practical Byzantine Reliable Broadcast on Partially Connected Networks (Extended version): Optimizing for Latency and Throughput

 \textbf{Echo to Ready transitions [MBD.4].} When a process~$p_i$ Dolev-delivers an $[\texttt{ECHO}, p_j, (s, bid), m, path]$ message that it received from a neighbor $p_k$, the standard Bracha-Dolev protocol combination makes $p_i$ forward a modified Echo message to its neighbors not included in $path$, i.e., $[\texttt{ECHO}, p_j, (s, bid), m, path\! +\! [p_k]\,]$, while MD.2 makes $p_i$ forward an empty path to those neighbors.
-As a result of delivering the Echo message, process $p_i$ might also send a $[\texttt{READY}, p_i, (s, bid), m, [\,]\,]$ message to all its neighbors (after having Dolev-delivered $2f+1$ Echo messages).
+As a result of delivering the Echo message, process $p_i$ might also send a $[\texttt{READY}, p_i, (s, bid), m, [\,]\,]$ message to all its neighbors (after having Dolev-delivered $2f{+}1$ Echo messages).

-We introduce a second novel message type Ready\_Echo associated to messages of the format $[\texttt{READY\_ECHO}, p_i, p_j, (s, bid), m, path]$, where $p_i$ is the ID of the process whose Ready was received, while $p_j$ is the ID of the process whose Echo was delivered by $p_i$ and triggered the emission of the Ready message by $p_i$.
+We introduce a second novel message type, Ready\_Echo, associated to messages of the format $[\texttt{READY\_ECHO}, p_i, p_j, (s, bid), m, path]$, where $p_i$ is the ID of the process whose Ready is received, while $p_j$ is the ID of the process whose Echo was Dolev-delivered by $p_i$ and triggered the emission of $p_i$'s Ready message.
 The $path$ field of a Ready\_Echo message describes an empty path upon creation, but this is not the case if the message is relayed.
-As for Echo\_Echo messages, process $p_i$ decides whether to send a Ready\_Echo, Ready, Echo, or no message at all for each of its neighbors depending on whether or not it has transmitted an empty path for the Echo or the Ready.
+As for Echo\_Echo messages, process $p_i$ decides whether to send a Ready\_Echo, Ready, Echo, or no message at all for each of its neighbors depending on whether or not it has previously transmitted an empty path for the Echo or the Ready.

 \begin{proof} Upon receiving a $[\texttt{READY\_ECHO}, p_i, p_j,$ $(s, bid), m, [\,]\,]$ message, a process can extract $[\texttt{ECHO}, p_j, (s, bid), m, [\,]\,]$ and $[\texttt{READY}, p_i, (s, bid), m, [\,]\,]$ messages.
 It is correct for $p_i$ to forward the Echo message with an empty path (MD.2,~\ref{sec:bonomi_optims}).
-In addition, $p_i$ does not have to forward the $[\texttt{ECHO}, p_j, (s, bid), m, [\,]\,]$ message to its neighbors that have delivered the $[\texttt{ECHO}, p_j, (s, bid), m]$ message (MD.3,~\ref{sec:bonomi_optims}), which justifies the use of a Ready message instead of a Ready\_Echo message for those neighbors. \end{proof}
+In addition, $p_i$ does not have to forward the $[\texttt{ECHO}, p_j, (s, bid), m, [\,]\,]$ message to its neighbors that have delivered the $[\texttt{ECHO}, p_j, (s, bid), m]$ message (MD.3,~\ref{sec:bonomi_optims}), which justifies the use of a Ready message instead of a Ready\_Echo message for those neighbors. \\ \end{proof}